 12. Property shall not be partially or fully fenced so as keep the open beauty of lake.
 (Note that when this rule was approved in 1998, Lot #397 already had been approved for a fence by the Architectural Control Committee, so this Lot is exempt from this rule.)

 Section 8.5.
 Lake Rules.
-The Board of Directors shall make and enforce reasonable rules and regulations for the use of Block K by its members.
-Sanctions may include reasonable monetary fines, suspension for the right to vote and the right to use Block K. The Board shall have the power to seek relief in any court for violation, to abate nuisances and to collect unpaid assessments of behalf of the Association.
+The Block K Board of Directors shall make and enforce reasonable rules and regulations for the use of Block K by its members.
+Sanctions may include reasonable monetary fines, suspension for the right to vote and the right to use Block K. The Block K Board shall have the power to seek relief in any court for violation, to abate nuisances and to collect unpaid assessments of behalf of the Block K Association.